postmanlabs/labs-docs/v6/postman/workspaces/using_workspaces.md

 #### Sharing environments in the app

-**In the Build menu**

-In the Postman app, click the **Build** menu in the status bar at the bottom of the screen.

-Select "Browse", and then select an environment.
+In the bottom bar, select "Browse", and then select an environment.

 Click the **Share** button.